 VMware: Perfect for servers running VMware hypervisor.
 Learn how to install in the VMware Obkio Agent Installation Guide.

-The Public Monitoring Agents are the simplest monitoring agents to use because they are already installed!
-They are operated by the Obkio Support Team as well as third-party services providers around the world.
+These Monitoring Agents are the simplest monitoring agents to use because they are already installed!
+They are operated by the Obkio Support Team as well as third-party service providers around the world.
 The complete list is available in the Public Agent Monitoring Directory.
 Learn how to install in the Public Monitoring Agent Installation Guide.